 Student and Family Support Program

-Florence Crittenton Services’ Student and Family Support Program (SFSP) includes Family Advocates, who provide social-emotional education and support to teen families.
-Their services include on-site, family-based case management, weekly support groups for teen mothers, after-school and summer enrichment activities, family engagement programs, art therapy, parenting education, health services, and career-readiness workshops.
+Florence Crittenton Services’ Student and Family Support Program (SFSP) includes Family Advocates, who provide social-emotional education and support to teen families, and a new Graduate Transitions Advocate, who assists high school seniors and graduates in developing post-secondary plans and provides support once teen mothers leave the Florence Crittenton Campus.
+SFSP services include on-site, family-based case management, weekly support groups for teen mothers, after-school and summer enrichment activities, family engagement programs, art therapy, parenting education, health services, and career-readiness workshops.

 Based on our decades of experience working with teen families, we have designed a Growth Assessment Framework, which guides all programs offered by the Student and Family Support Program (SFSP) team, and is part of the nationally-recognized, replicable model we are sharing with other teen parent providers.
 We have identified six key areas in which pregnant and parenting teens need to develop skills in order to become educated, empowered and prepared to be effective parents and productive members of their communities.